shocking-development/shocking-development.github.io/index.md

 ![](doc/run.png)
 To modify the native source code, it is highly recommended that you use IntelliJ Idea to modify the source code to your liking.
 You can download it [here](https://www.jetbrains.com/idea/download/#section=mac).

-To run the native app, cd into the master branch directory of your computers native terminal and get to the app folder.
 ## TEAM MEMBERS
 ***
 * [Caliana Fortin](https://calianafortin.github.io/)